Are you a productive blogger?

 When you measure productivity, ask yourself where your prospects are in the sales funnel and what you must do to move them through it.Vertical Response shows you the best times to send email messages to your subscribers and get better open rates.

-Social media reach: When it comes to measuring productivity and the quality of your outcomes, social media reach is one of the best metrics that you can track.
+Social media reach: When it comes to measuring productivity blog strategies and the quality of your outcomes, social media reach is one of the best metrics that you can track.

-One way to find out about social media reach is with Buzzsumo:
+One way to find out about social media reach is with by using a social media tool by Buzzsumo:

 Step #1: Visit Buzzsumo.com.
 Enter your blog URL and hit “Go!”